-Suddenly, a shot rang out from Hammond’s Hardware Store and Masterson quickly headed there, meeting Frank coming out the door, saying “Jim, I’m shot.”
+Suddenly, a shot rang out from Hammond’s Hardware Store, and Masterson quickly headed there, meeting Frank coming out the door, saying, “Jim, I’m shot.”
 Having gone into the hardware store to refurbish his ammunition supply, Frank had been struck in the back by a bullet.
-Allen, who was hiding in the rear of the store was quickly arrested by Marshal Lou Kreeger and taken to the county jail.
-In the meantime, Frank Loving was treated for his wound, but died five days later, on April 21st.
+Allen, hiding in the rear of the store, was quickly arrested by Marshal Lou Kreeger and taken to the county jail.
+In the meantime, Frank Loving was treated for his wound but died five days later, on April 21.

-Charged with murder, John Allen was tried in September, but was found not guilty and walked away a free man.
-Later he headed back to Dodge City and eventually became a street preacher and traveling evangelist.
+Charged with murder, John Allen was tried in September but was found not guilty and walked away a free man.
+Later, he returned to Dodge City and became a street preacher and traveling evangelist.